Graduation rates up in Iredell-Statesville Schools

 Chad Parker is serving in his first year as Statesville High School's principal and looks to build on the school's graduation rate.
 He said they'll work with students to recover any missing credits so they can graduate on time.

-However, he sees the biggest challenge is getting students to buy-in when they can't form the same relationships with students as they can in person.
+However, he sees the biggest challenge is getting students to buy-in when they can't form the same relationship with students as they can in person.

 He said he stresses developing that when students are at school, but with some working fully remotely, it isn't easy.
 He said teachers have to almost double their work as they teach between two and 12 students in person while also teaching students remotely.
 In either form, he wants to be sure teachers are meeting the needs of their students.

-"We're still able to meet with our student groups, whether it be virtually or in person, it's just making it a little bit more difficult.
-But we still have everything that we used to have in place.
+"We're still able to meet with our student groups, whether it be virtually or in person, it's just making a little bit more difficult, but we do have we still have everything that we used to have in place.
 We're just having to be creative of how can we engage," Parker said.

 Be the first to know